jai-2003/jai-2003/README.md

 <br/>

-**🌊 Thanks for visiting my profile!
+**🤖 Thanks for visiting!
 Drop a ⭐ if you like my work!**

-*"The ocean doesn't apologize for its depth.
-Neither should you."* 💙
+*"The best way to predict the future is to build it."* 💙

 </div>